siosphere/beef-flux/README.md

 ```

 ## Items
-upserItem allows you to update a row if it exists already, or insert a new one.
+upsertItem allows you to update a row if it exists already, or insert a new one.

 You give it an array, a primary key value, and then the object
 you want to insert, or update.

-Updates are merge, and not replace.
-To do a replace, you would need to remove
+Updates are by default, merge, and not replace.
+A good optimization if you are
+always receiving the full object, is to pass true as the 4th argument to
-the existing row, and then upsert the new row.
+overwrite the row.

 ```
 import TodoStore from "./todo-store"